-1. With the time and date function displayed on the LCD, push the SELECT button on the front panel.
+1. With the time function displayed on the LCD, push the SELECT button on the front panel.

-The Unload cartridge function will be displayed.
+The Unload cartridge function(s) will be displayed.
+For the 8602 dual-drive system two options will be available:

-2. Press the ENTER button to execute the command.
+2. Push the ENTER button to execute the command.